UniversalDependencies/docs/_ga-dep/dislocated.md

 shortdef: 'dislocated elements'
 ---

 The `dislocated` label has not been applied to Irish in this release of the treebank.
-No examples have been observed yet, but it is possible that subsequent versions of the treebank will contain them.
+No examples have been observed yet, but a more thorough analysis may reveal some instances which will be marked in subsequent versions of the treebank.